rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/test_conversion.md

 Our approach to retrieve research fields worked well as will be shown in the next section.

 Finally, our first idea to retrieve research methods was based on identifying their context words by using the frequency of those words.
 However, this approach did not achieve good results due to the lack of discriminative power of the most common words that co-occur with the research methods.
-Then we tried to model this problem to supervised NER problem, where we marked each research method appeared in a paper as a named-entity.
-By modeling the problem in this way, we could use existing NER models to extract research methods from papers.
+Therefore, we tried to model it as an NER problem, where we consider each research method that appeared in a paper as a named-entity.
+By modeling the problem in this way, we can use existing NER models to extract research methods from papers.
 However, this approach also performed poorly.
 We found that the dataset we used for training was not appropriate for this task.
 We will go into in-depth analyses of this problem in the next section.

 Summary of your results and caveats